 Dozens of students who came to my classroom at 15, 16, or 17 years of age could not write a complete sentence or a coherent paragraph.
 This was a mystery to me.
 Starting in first grade, they were taught noun + verb = sentence.
 The local elementary schools boasted about their writing workshops, but these high school students could not write.

-So when I began homeschooling, I started to ponder how I would implement language arts.
+So when I began homeschooling, I pondered how I would implement language arts.
 I don’t have much experience teaching writing to elementary school students, but I saw firsthand that elementary school practices were not producing great writers.
 Or even okay-ish writers.